marlonbarrios/alan-ai/README.md

 - Up-to-date information
 - Facts that may not be in training data

 No additional API keys required - uses DuckDuckGo HTML interface.
+All search results are cited with references.

 ## Configuration